The Adopted Local Plan

 The Local Plan is the main document that is used for making decisions on planning applications within the borough.

-Wandsworth’s existing Local Plan consists of several documents that were adopted between 2016 and 2018.
+Wandsworth’s superseded Local Plan consists of several documents that were adopted between 2016 and 2018.
 It is formed of:

 - The Core Strategy (March 2016), which sets out the strategic spatial vision for the borough.